microsoft/AdaptiveCards/specs/DesignDiscussions/TypeAheadSearch.md

 ### User Experience

+We will enable the host to provide it's own UI components and the functionality will be on the SDK side.
+Host will not need to handle any events which happen on the

 #### _Loading experience_

 While the host resolves the request for dynamic choices requested by the sdk we continue to show the static choices and show an indication to the user that dynamic options are being fetched.